synml/segmentation-pytorch/README.md

 # PyTorch Semantic Segmentation

-> A simple PyTorch implementation of semantic segmentation models.
+> PyTorch implementation of semantic segmentation models.

 This repository aims to implement semantic segmentation models with PyTorch.